pinattutaro/room/README.md

 ## Overview
 * This engine consist of three elements given different classes, .object ,.board and .hollow.
     * .object
-        * the structure of 3d object composed of difference classes. more precisely, this creats starting points or diresction for elements including .object itself.
+        * the structure of 3d-object composed of difference classes. more precisely, this creats starting points or diresction for elements including .object itself.

     * .board
         * the smallest component of 3d object.